 How the Child Tax Credit will affect divorced and separated parents

-There are a lot of questions about this year’s advance guidelines for families who might be concerned about eligibility or about money in 2022.for divorced, separated, and unwed parents who share custody.
+There are a lot of questions about this year’s advance child tax credit for divorced, separated, and unwed parents who share custody.
 The IRS has specific rules that are different from prior years, including which households qualify and how the payments are disbursed upfront in monthly installments.
-Since the rollout of payments began, the IRS has issued
+Since the rollout of payments began, the IRS has issued guidelines for families who might be concerned about eligibility or about owing the tax agency money in 2022.

 Only one parent can get the credit for a shared dependent.
 If you’re the one who claimed the child on your latest 2020 tax return, then you’ll be the one receiving the advance payments this year.
 If you incorrectly collect payments for a child this year, you may have to repay part or all of the up to $3,600 credit next year.
 If parents take turns claiming the kids to every other year, that makes it more complicated.